 burn the candle at both ends: be excessively active, especially by having a busy social life at night and working hard during the day.
 Example: “The boss isn’t happy with Chris’s work at the moment and suspects he’s been burning the candle at both ends.”

 burn your bridges (or: boats): leave no possibility of turning back.
 Example: “Don’t tell your boss about that new job offer until you’ve decided whether to take it or not; you don’t want to burn your bridges.”

 have money to burn: be rich enough to be careless with your money.
 Example: “Karen spent $100,000 on designer clothes?
 She must have money to burn.”

 In pop culture

 Burning Man is a festival that is held every year in the Black Rock Desert of northwest Nevada in the US.
-You can read about the festival here, and you can watch a video showing some of this year’s festival, made by a guy for his mom who couldn’t attend, here:
+You can read about the festival here, and you can watch a video of it:

 Burn is also what the sun does to your skin if you stay out in it too long and it turns your skin red.
 Example: “Don’t go out without sunscreen on; you’ll burn.”

 Did you know?